dillionmegida/thewebfor5/src/pages/p/javascript/async-await.md

 ## Return Value

-The return value of the `async` function is either a resolved promise or a rejected promise.
+The return value of the `async` function is a promise.

 ## Example